with the Environmental Change Institute

 Senior Research Fellow, Department of Engineering Science, University of Oxford; Fellow, Linacre College, University of Oxford

 This course is based at the ECI, with local trips around Oxford to visit projects and businesses focussed on solutions to climate change and other challenges.
 Students talk to scientists in the ECI about their work and how it is applied.
 We visit the university field station just outside the city to take part in some of the research projects there.
 We meet business entrepreneurs who are innovating new solutions to global issues.
 And we work with scientific journalists to learn how to ask the right questions and cut through the jargon to communicate scientific information to a non-scientific audience.
+In the evenings we explore some of the delights that Oxford has to offer.
 This course is in its 4th year and previous students have loved it.

 Choose one or more weeks starting